robzor92/robzor92.github.io/docs/user_guides/auth/profile.md

 # Update Your Profile and Credentials

 ## Introduction
+A profile is required to access Hopsworks.
+A profile is created when a user registers and can be updated via Account settings.

 ## Prerequisites
 An account on a Hopsworks cluster.

+Updating profile and credentials is not supported if you are using Third-party Identity Providers like Kerberos, LDAP, or OAuth to authenticate to Hopsworks.

 ### Step 1: Go to your Account settings
 After you have logged in, in the upper right-hand corner of the screen, you will see your name.
 Click on your name,